canjs/can-stache/docs/acquisition.md

-@page can-stache.Acquisition Template Acquisition
+@page can-stache.Acquisition Loading Templates
 @parent can-stache.pages 3

-There are number of ways to acquire templates such as: raw text, a module loader, or script tags in the markup.
+There are number of ways to load templates such as: raw text, a module loader, or script tags in the markup.

 ## Raw Text